-The Company makes an ongoing assessment of our deferred tax assets for recoverability considering historical profitability, projected future taxable income, the expected timing of the reversals of existing temporary differences, expiration of tax credits and net operating loss carry-forwards and tax planning strategies.
+The Company makes an ongoing assessment of our deferred tax assets for recoverability considering historical profitability, projected future taxable income, the expected timing of the reversals of existing temporary differences, expiration of tax credits and NOL carry-forwards and tax planning strategies.
 The Company will continue to evaluate the ability to realize our net deferred tax assets on an ongoing basis to identify whether any significant changes in circumstances or assumptions have occurred that could materially affect the ability to realize deferred tax assets.

-Net operating loss carryforwards as of December 31, 2022, is as follows:
+Net operating loss carryforwards as of December 31, 2023 and December 31, 2022 follows:

-2022
+2023 2022

-(in thousands of USD)
+(in thousa nds of USD)

-Net operating loss carryforwards \$ 179,622
+Net operating loss carry-forwards \$225 426 \$179 622

-As of December 31, 2022, the Company had \$179.6 million of net operating loss carry-forwards available to offset future taxable income, of which \$112.7 million and \$44.7 million are associated with the Company's Japanese and Canadian subsidiaries.
-Net operating loss ("NOL") from our Japanese subsidiaries begin to expire from 2031 through 2032 and NOL from Canadian subsidiaries begin to expire from 2041 through 2043.
-The remaining net operating loss mainly related to the Parent and its Korean subsidiaries which expires at various years through 2040.
-The Company also has U.S. tax credit carry-forward of approximately \$22.2 million as of December 31, 2022.
-The U.S. tax credits begin to expire from 2031 through 2032.
+As of December 31, 2023, the Company had \$225.4 million of NOL carry-forwards available to offset future taxable income, of which \$135.8 million and \$70.4 million are associated with the Company's Japanese and Canadian subsidiaries, respectively.
+NOLs from our Japanese subsidiaries begin to expire from 2031 through 2033 and NOLs from Canadian subsidiaries begin to expire from 2041 through 2043.
+The remaining NOLs mainly related to the Company and its Korean subsidiaries which expires at various years through 2038.
+The Company also has U.S. tax credit carry-forwards of approximately \$37.4 million as of December 31, 2023, which begin to expire from 2030 through 2033.